Owen-SS/CrudApplication/README.md

 - If this does not work you can add each migration manually using:

-  - dotnet ef migrations script <migration name>
+  -   dotnet ef migrations script (migration name)
+  -   or
+  -   dotnet ef database-update (migration name)

 Step 3:
 - To update the tables with the correct schema run: